Blake-D/QuickDraw/README.md

 The character sprites don't re-scale the same way as the background, so I'm not crazy about how it looks as the screen gets smaller.

-The final round might be a little easy.